yugokato/pytest-data-loader/README.md

 A base directory name to load test data from.
 The file or directory path specified to a loader is considered a relative path to one of these base directories in the directory tree.
 Plugin default: `data`

+### `data_loader_root_dir`
+Specifies the absolute or relative path to the project's actual root directory.
+By default, the search is limited to within pytest's rootdir, which may differ from the project's top-level directory.
+Setting this option allows data loader directories located outside pytest's rootdir to be found.
+Environment variables are supported using the `${VAR}` or `$VAR` (or `%VAR%` for windows) syntax.
+Plugin default: Pytest rootdir (`config.rootpath`)

 ### `data_loader_strip_trailing_whitespace`
 Automatically remove trailing whitespace characters when loading text data.